 InfoEd Research Funding

 In support of Pepperdine’s research agenda, the University provides faculty with a premium service—access to InfoEd, the largest international funding opportunity database.
-InfoEd tracks the funding programs (e.g. research grants; fellowships; publication support; sabbatical support; curriculum development; etc.) of over 6,000 government, private, and non-profit funding sources worldwide.
-It’s interactive website streamlines the funding search and assist researches to locate potential collaborators at other universities.
+InfoEd tracks the funding programs (e.g. research grants; fellowships; publication support; sabbatical support; curriculum development; etc.) of over 6,000 government, private, and nonprofit funding sources worldwide.
+Its interactive website streamlines the funding search and assists researchers with locating potential collaborators at other universities.

 The Office of Research and Sponsored Programs (RSP) will offer tutorial sessions as needed to assist faculty members who want to create a profile or learn how to navigate the website.
 To learn more and to set up a personalized profile, please contact RSP at ext.
 4819.